 Which is correct?

-I have already committed to two holiday parties on that evening, so I’m going to have to _________ decline your invitation.
+I have only, so far, committed to two holiday parties on that evening, so I _________ accept your invitation.

 Graciously means “in a kind and polite manner.”
 It’s ridiculous to state that you’re accepting or declining something kindly and politely.